aws/aws-lc/README.md

 | -------- | ------------------ | ------ |
 | `ec_GFp_nistp384_point_mul_public` | EC | This function has a loop that is computationally hard for SAW.
 We use SAW's breakpoint feature to conduct invariant proof instead of doing loop-unrolling. |

+## Specification

+The [SPEC.md](SPEC.md) file contains specifications for each verified implementation.

 ## License